 Numerous factors can enhance the federal penalties indicated above.
 One penalty-enhancing factor is distribution to a person under twenty-one years of age.
 A second penalty-enhancing factor is when the distribution (or growing) occurred in or near a school or college.
 Still another penalty-enhancing factor involves using persons under age eighteen in the operation.
 The penalties escalate also when death or serious bodily injury result from distributing this deadly weed.
 And God help you if you carried a gun while commiting the offense.
 If the convicted person is not an individual (e.g. a corporation), the penalties indicated above are all increased.
 For example, the maximum fine for a corporation convicted a third time for distributing 1,000 or more marijuana plants is $75,000,000.00.

-Allan Marain and Norman Epting, Jr. are New Jersey federal marijuana defense lawyers.
-Their combined experience representing persons charged with marijuana- and drug related crimes exceeds sixty-five years.
-They are available to discuss your federal marijuana distribution or growing charges, in a no-charge no-obligation office conference.
-Call them!
+Allan Marain is a New Jersey federal marijuana defense lawyer.
+His experience representing persons charged with marijuana- and drug related crimes exceeds forty-five years.
+He is available to discuss your federal marijuana distribution or growing charges, in a no-charge no-obligation office conference.
+Call him!

 Allan Marain |